Back to Blog

 Is 1200 calories too low for a woman?

 For most women, yes.
-The NIH sets 1,200 as the absolute minimum, but the average woman needs 1,600-2,400 calories per day depending on age, height, and activity level.
-Eating at 1,200 creates an extreme deficit that typically leads to metabolic slowdown, muscle loss, and eventual rebound weight gain.
+MedlinePlus describes 1,200-1,500 calories as a low-calorie range for women in rapid weight-loss plans, but the average woman needs about 1,600-2,400 calories per day depending on age, height, and activity level.
+Eating at 1,200 can create an extreme deficit that leads to metabolic adaptation, muscle loss, and rebound weight gain.

 Why am I not losing weight on 1200 calories?